amanpalariya/console-game/README.md

 Here, `~firstState` is the name of the state.

-State name is a `~` followed by one or more alphanumeric or underscore character.
+A state name is a `~` followed by one or more alphanumeric or underscore characters.

 ### Variable
-Variables can store intergers only and are global in scope.
+Variables can store integers only and are global in scope.
 If not defined, variables default to 0.

-Here is an example of variable assignment
+Here is an example of a variable assignment

 ```c
 $four = [2+2]